In the UK Overseas Territories

 A new marine reserve, the ‘Blue Halo Marine Reserve’ has been proposed in the waters around Bermuda.
 650 miles off the east coast of North America, Bermuda and its surrounding waters lie within the Sargasso Sea, an enormous mass of water that is driven in a clockwise direction by strong ocean currents.
 Floating on the water’s surface are large mats of seaweed known as Sargassum, which support a unique variety of marine life.
 The Bermudian Government is interested in protecting part of its waters in a no-take marine reserve in order to safeguard this amazing ecosystem and lead efforts to achieve further protection for the Sargasso Sea.
 For more information visit the Bermuda Blue Halo website.

-For more information on current campaigns for marine reserves in other UKOTs, visit the Pew Environment Group’s Global Ocean Legacy.
+For more information on current campaigns for marine reserves in other UKOTs, visit the Pew Charitable Trust’s Global Ocean Legacy.